meta-introspector/git-submodules-rs-nix/docs/sops/SOP_Recognizing_CRQ_States.md

 ### 5. Test Cases
 Comprehensive unit tests for `is_review_skipped_due_to_size_limit` will be located in `tests/test_crq_state_recognizer.rs`.
 These tests will cover various scenarios, including positive matches for different keywords and negative cases where the state should not be recognized.

+*   **`test_is_review_skipped_due_to_size_limit_positive_low_quality_review`**: Verifies that the function correctly identifies a skipped review when the CoderabbitAI response explicitly mentions preventing a "low-quality review" due to size implications, even without direct mentions of "max files limit" or "exceeds size limit."

 ### 6. Impact and Benefits
 Introducing the `ReviewSkippedDueToSizeLimit` state and its recognition mechanism will:
 *   Provide more granular and accurate classification of CRQs.